Best Small Business Loans in 2026

 SBA loans are backed by the US Small Business Administration (SBA) and offer longer terms, smaller down payments, and lower interest rates.
 However, they have specific requirements and take 60-90 days to process.

-Main SBA loan types include 7(a) loans (up to $5 million for working capital), 504 loans (for real estate and equipment), and microloans (up to $50,000, averaging $13,000).
-The new SBA Working Capital Pilot program launched August 1, 2025, offers monitored lines of credit up to $5 million for specific industries.
+Main SBA loan types include 7(a) loans (up to $5 million for working capital at 9.75% to 14.75% with the current prime rate of 6.75%), 504 loans (for real estate and equipment at 5% to 7% fixed), and microloans (up to $50,000, averaging $13,000).
+The SBA Working Capital Pilot program launched August 1, 2025, offers monitored lines of credit up to $5 million for specific industries.

-💡Important: SBA 7(a) loans require a minimum Debt Service Coverage Ratio (DSCR) of 1.25x, while 504 loans require 1.2x DSCR.
+Important: SBA 7(a) loans require a minimum Debt Service Coverage Ratio (DSCR) of 1.25x, while 504 loans require 1.2x DSCR.
 This measures your ability to service debt payments with operating income.

 Business Credit Cards